zpenka/sequence/README.md

 JavaScript can be said to be also of abstract type Sequence.
 Any function in this library can act upon any `Array`, `Set` or `Map` that you pass it.

+## Notes
+If you want to play around with this, ensure you have Node v.4 or higher, as all the functions were written with ES2015 features.

 ## Inspiration
 This project was inspired by the "Core Functions" chapter in _Clojure for the Brave and True_ by Daniel Higginbotham.
 The examples of sequence nodes (with